Blogpost · March 12, 2026

 Why Traditional Monitoring Is Not Enough

-• What was the model's response?
+• What was the model's complete response?

-• How many tokens were used?
+• How many tokens were used, and what did that cost?

-• Did the retrieval step fail?
+• Did the retrieval step return relevant results?

 What Is LLM Observability?

-LLM observability is the practice of instrumenting your application to capture detailed execution traces that show:
+LLM observability is the practice of instrumenting your application to capture traces — structured records of everything that happened during a request, from start to finish.

 Core Components of LLM Observability